Dover AFB Veterinary Treatment Facility, Warm Zone Team conduct decontamination training with MWDs

 |0

-This work, Dover AFB Veterinary Treatment Facility, Warm Zone Team conduct decontamination training with MWDs [Image 5 of 5], by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dover AFB Veterinary Treatment Facility, Warm Zone Team conduct decontamination training with MWDs, by Mauricio Campino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Dover AFB Veterinary Treatment Facility, Warm Zone Team conduct decontamination training with MWDs

 LEAVE A COMMENT